nozzy23/tipcalculator/README.md

 I will build this with HTML, CSS , and javascript

-please use any browser or mobile device to run code
+please use any browser or mobile device to run page!

 Enjoy!